automas-dev/send-joke/README.md

     joke_server {
-        url : string : the address to fech a plain text joke headers : object : the http headers to send with the GET request },
+        url : string : the address to fech a plain text joke headers : object : the http headers to send with the GET request attempts : integer : the maximum number of tries to find a unique joke },
     from_address : string : the email address that will appear as the sender subject_line : string : the subject line of the email